Blingoose/vimple-vimrc-config/README.md

 - [Universal-ctags](https://github.com/universal-ctags/ctags)

-11. Enjoy and keep it simple.
+11. Enjoy the best editor on earth.

 ## Using Coc for Completion